The types of JIA affect

 RF-negative polyarticular JIA.
 This means they have polyarticular symptoms without an antibody called rheumatoid factor in their blood.

-Fewer than 10% of children with JIA have RF-positive polyarticular JIA.
+Fewer than 10 out of 100 children with JIA have RF-positive polyarticular JIA.
 This means they have polyarticular symptoms and also have rheumatoid factor in their blood.

-About 10% of children have a form of arthritis called enthesitis-related JIA.
+About 10 out of 100 children have a form of arthritis called enthesitis-related JIA.